Frequently Asked Questions (FAQ)

 Does the winner get the money all in one go?

-When is the INSEA announced?
+When are the INSEA winners announced?

 What is the selection process for the top 10 finalists?